mttwdevelops/Python-Practice/Data_Breach_Analysis/readme.md

 For any further questions on the data source's sources, refer to the provided **Data Source** link provided.

+For any further questions on the analysis, refer to the provided **db_analysis.ipynb** file provided.

 ## Code and Resources Used

 **Data Source**: https://en.wikipedia.org/wiki/List_of_data_breaches